Ford Puma Gen-E Review

 Price and equipment

-The electric Puma will start at around £30,000, while the top-spec Premium will cost around £2,000 more.
-We’d go for the Premium, which gets keyless entry and the Bang and Olufsen audio, and then it could be worth adding the panoramic roof if you can stretch to it.
+The electric Puma range starts with the Gen-E Select, at £29,995, or the top-spec Premium costs £2,000 more.
 Even the entry-level Puma Gen-E gets adjustable lumbar support for the driver, Alexa voice control, heated door mirrors, auto lights and wipers, and wireless phone charging, so it’s not badly equipped.
+The Premium model adds keyless entry, bigger wheels and a Bang and Olufsen audio.
 Annoyingly, you have to add a Winter Pack to get heated seats on either of the Puma Gen-E models.

 Like the Ford Puma Gen-E?
 Try these...